hclarke/blog/content/ideas/generic-layouts.md

 };
 ```

-and a function could looks something like this:
+And a function could looks something like this:

 ```
 void foo<V>(V x) where V:Vec3 { ... }
 ```

-but it'd be tedious to write it out every time, so you'd want this to mean the same:
+But it'd be tedious to write it out every time, so you'd want this to mean the same:

 ```
 void foo(Vec3 x) { ... }